projectEndings/Endings/articles/balisage_2022/02_2_index.md

 When filters are combined with text search, the list of documents containing hits for the text search are first computed, then those hits are filtered based on the filter settings.
 The small size and innate compressibility of the JSON files enables staticSearch to produce results quite rapidly, even from relatively large document collections.

+---

+[^02_2_1]: This advantage of using this structure rather than XPath maps and arrays is the ease with which we can construct an array until such time that the proposed XSLT 4.0 array instruction becomes available.